APonce911/jekyll-mywebsite/_drafts/scala_sumary.md

   - The definitions inside a block are only visible from within the block.
   - The definitions inside a block shadow definitions of the same names outside the block.
  <h3>Lexical Scoping</h3>
-  definitions outside blocks are visible inside unless they are shadowed.(Would it be shadowed when redefined, right?)
+  Definitions outside blocks are visible inside unless they are shadowed.(Would it be shadowed when redefined, right?)

-  refactorinng sqrt method:
+  refactoring sqrt method:
   <pre>
    <code>
     def sqrt(x: Double) = {